 Because of the stressful lifestyle in today’s fast-paced, urban environment, not many people possess this state of mind because they don’t devote enough attention and care to maintain a calm disposition.
 Either because they don’t know how to do it or they simply lack self-awareness or willpower.

-A well-maintained mind will reward us in innumerable ways, with the most important one being an optimistic outlook on your life and better decision-making abilities.
-From a metaphysical standpoint, you’ll activate the Law of Attraction and attract the things and people that are most in alignment with you.
+A healthy mind will reward us in innumerable ways, with the most important one being an optimistic outlook on your life and better decision-making abilities.
 When your mind’s focused on tranquility and abundance, that’s exactly what you’ll draw towards you.

 I’ve heard people argue that some of the most prolific artists and geniuses were eccentric, odd and offbeat.
 Some even drank alcohol and ingested recreational drugs to alter their state of mind to facilitate their creative flow.
 But even if they did produce exceptional work in an altered state of consciousness, it’s important to realize that it cost them dearly in other areas of their life such as relationships, health or spirituality.

 1. Be conscious of your thought patterns: All of us have the tendency to experience constant chatter in our mind, which Zen Buddhists refer to as ‘monkey mind’.
 Just like a monkey, swinging through branches in a jungle, our minds can let go of one random thought and grasp onto another without us being aware of it.
 We’ll only pay attention once we feel the negative effects of it in the form of stress, anxiety and a disturbed mind.
-The only way to prevent this is by taking the driver’s seat and staying conscious of the thoughts that pass through our heads as we go about our day.
-Be aware of the thoughts that come up as you interact with different people and circumstances, and be careful not to judge your thoughts.
-Initially, all you need to do is to be aware of them, and then you can proactively take steps to reverse any unhealthy patterns.
+Become aware of the thoughts that come up as you interact with different people and circumstances, and be careful not to judge your thoughts.

-Your mind is like fertile soil, waiting to be tended by you, its gardener.
+Your mind is like fertile soil being tended by you.
 You have the responsibility to manage it carefully by nourishing it with the right minerals, watering it with healthy thoughts, and sprinkling it with seeds of wisdom.
 In time, those seeds will sprout into exquisite flowers, creating a beautiful garden for you to revel in.

 All the my best on your journey,